Seikho/events/readme.md

 interface FetchResult {
     channel: string;
-    published: number; // Data.now() when it the event was published
+    published: number; // Date.now() when it the event was published
-    data: any; // POJO
+    data: any; // Object
 }
 ```